kubenetworks/kubevpn/README.md

 ### Reverse proxy with mesh

-Only support HTTP and GRPC, with specific header `"a: 1"` will route to your local machine
+Only support HTTP, GRPC and WebSocket, with specific header `"a: 1"` will route to your local machine

 ```shell
 ➜  ~ kubevpn connect --workloads=deployment/productpage --headers a=1